Eswatini Privacy Centre

 Market research: Participation in market research activities is optional.
 When you opt-in, we use your information to improve the experience of our products

-Business products: We may use personal data to promote and market relevant products, services and special offers from us and our affiliates.
+Business products: We may use personal information to promote and market relevant products, services and special offers from us and our affiliates.

-Customer service: We may use personal data to identify customers, process transactions and provide quality service.
+Customer service: We may use personal information to identify customers, process transactions and provide quality service.

-Recruitment: We use personal data when we receive an employment application.
+Recruitment: We use personal information when we receive an employment application.

 Business operations

-We may use personal data for our internal operations, such as:
+We may use personal information for our internal operations, such as:

 Names, contact details, biometric and other information from consumers who visit our offices and contact us to deal with their enquiries.
 See our Customer Service Privacy Notice for more.